ch-stark/bry-blogs/acm/policy-templating-part1.md

 ## Setting default values
 When creating policies that use data from other objects we want to prevent errors by ensuring a value gets defined.
 Maybe your policy is dependent on a value in a ConfigMap created by another Policy or the output of a lookup that might not return a value.
 To ensure our Policy is generated as expected we can use the `default` [function](https://masterminds.github.io/sprig/defaults.html) to ensure a value is produced.

-Supoposed we wanted out IngressController to set the replica count to the number of infra nodes.
+Supopose we wanted our IngressController to set the replica count to the number of infra nodes.
 To prevent a condition where there are no Ingress pods we want to default to a count of 2.
 Because this policy could be applied before infra nodes are created or our lookup could unexpectedly return an empty set, we want to ensure we have a default value defined.

 Also note we are making use of a feature introduced in RHACM 2.8 using labels to limit the [lookup function](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/governance/index#lookup-func) to only return nodes with the infra role.
 ~~~